Constellation-Labs/documentation-hub/validate/setup-guides/do/createDroplet.md

 **IMPORTANT**

 In the video NetMet creates a Droplet for **$40/USD** per month.
 At the time of the video series creation, this was the recommended Droplet size intended to run your Node on a *single* Hypergraph cluster.
-This has been updated to a **$96/USD** droplet, that meets the necessary specifications for running the required Hypergraph and Metagraph on your new Node.
+This has been updated to a **$96/USD** droplet, that meets the necessary specifications for running the required Hypergraph and metagraph on your new Node.
 Please take note of this while watching the YouTube series.

 If you choose the watch the YouTube Series, it is highly recommended to watch the entire series from the beginning.
 :::